 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

-In the following query, the SIMPLIFY_EXPR hint is used to enable the optimizer to convert and simplify expressions in the query.
+The following query example uses the SIMPLIFY_EXPR Hint to enable the optimizer to convert and simplify expressions in queries.

 SELECT /*+simplify_expr*/ 1 FROM t1 WHERE c1 = 1 OR 1 = 1;

-The NO_SIMPLIFY_EXPR hint disables the optimizer from converting and simplifying expressions in queries.
-The SIMPLIFY_EXPR hint is the reverse operation of this hint.
+The NO_SIMPLIFY_EXPR Hint disables the optimizer from converting and simplifying expressions in queries.
+Its reverse operation is the SIMPLIFY_EXPR Hint.

 Syntax